 Intended population to be served:

-- Clinical preventive dental services provided are reserved for children and adolescents ages 0-19 years of age who are eligible for the free/reduced lunch program, covered by state public programs, are uninsured, or qualify as low-income residents.
+- Clinical preventive dental services provided are for children and adolescents up to the age of 19, who are covered by Minnesota Health Care Plans (MHCP) or uninsured.

 Let’s Smile, Inc. promotes and educates the link between oral health and overall health by providing the following services: